Skip to content

 5. Mental Health Teams.

-An indicative planning budget is a figurative amount calculated immediately following the assessment.
+An indicative planning budget is a 'ball-park' figure calculated immediately following the assessment.
 It estimates the amount of money it may take to meet eligible needs and is based on information gathered during any assessment process.

 The process of setting an indicative planning budget should be timely, transparent and sufficient to meet the identified eligible needs.